 | F | 0.0 | 0-49% | Fail |

-What Constitutes a Competitive GPA at UofT?
+What is a good GPA at UofT?

 How to Calculate Your UofT GPA: Step-by-Step Guide